peteroupc/peteroupc.github.io/morealg.md

 We would like to see new implementations of the following:

-- Algorithms that implement **InShape** for specific curves and surfaces.
+- Algorithms that implement **InShape** for specific curves, specific surfaces, and specific signed distance functions.
 Recall that **InShape** determines whether a box lies inside, outside, or partly inside or outside a given curve or surface.
 - Descriptions of new arbitrary-precision algorithms that use the skeleton given in the section "Building an Arbitrary-Precision Sampler".

 <a id=Notes></a>